The Pan-STARRS1 Database and Data Products: Overview of the PSPS Database Schema

 0.2cm

-{\bf \em ObjectInfoFlags} Contains information flag values for {\em ObjectThin}, {\em ForcedObject}, {\em DiffDetObject}.
+{\bf \em ObjectInfoFlags} Contains information flag values for {\em ObjectThin}.objectInfoFlag, {\em ForcedMeanObject}.(grizy)Flags, {\em DiffDetObject}.objectInfoFlag, and {\em GaiaFrameCoordinate}.gaiaFlag.
 These Flags are specifically useful for objects, several bits flag the object if it has been identified as QSO, variable, transient, or a known solar system object, if it has large proper motions, if it is extended, and the source of the average position information.

 0.1cm {\bf \em ObjectQualityFlags} Contains information flag values that denote if an object is real or a possible false positive.
-This is a subset of flags from {\em ObjectInfoFlags}, specifically the ones if the object is extended, has good measurements in indivudual exposures, and has good measurements in the stacks.
+This is a subset of flags from {\em ObjectInfoFlags}, specifically the ones if the object is extended, has good measurements in individual exposures, and has good measurements in the stacks.
+This describes the flags used in {\em ObjectThin}.qualityFlag and {\em DiffDetObject}.qualityFlag.

-0.1cm {\bf \em ObjectFilterFlags} Contains information flags for the photometric calibration of an object ({\em MeanObject}).
+0.1cm {\bf \em ObjectFilterFlags} Contains information flags for the photometric calibration of an object ({\em MeanObject}.(grizy)Flags).
 Bits include if it is ubercal'd, where photometry comes from (single exposures or stacks), information about synthetic photometry, and how the average magnitude was calculated.

-0.1cm {\bf \em ImageFlags} Contains information flag values for images in {\em ImageMeta}.
+0.1cm {\bf \em ImageFlags} Contains information flag values for {\em ImageMeta}.qaFlags.
 Primarily flags of whether the image is bad or if there are too few measurements.